skylinejs/skyline/apps/docs/docs/translation.md

 - Lazy loading is only possible on a language basis, not on a feature basis
 - No guarantuee that your translation keys are present in every translation file
 - No compiler or IDE support for misspelling translation keys
+- No compiler or IDE support for misspelling translation template parameters
 - Developer needs to jump around the codebase to find or add translation strings
 - Changing the application language is sluggish because the new (huge) translation file needs to be loaded first
 - If the file is not present or loading it fails due to some reason, your application is broken.

-Instead, we have small translation files for each feature that are imported like any other code, so they are part of the regular compilation process.
+Instead, we have small translation objects for each feature that are imported like any other code, so they are part of the regular compilation process.

-A translation file looks like this:
+A translation object looks like this:

 ```ts
 import { SkylineTranslation } from '@skyline-js/translate';